xmatters/xm-labs-prometheus/README.md

 ## Prometheus set up
 1. Open the `alertmanager.yml` file and navigate to the `receivers` section.
 The location of the file and the section will depend on the details of the installation.
 2. Add a new receiver.
 The name of the receiver will be the recipients of the event.
+The webhook url is found in the **Inbound from Alertmanager** step in your xMatters workflow.
 For example, to target the `Database` group:

 ```yaml
 - name: 'Database'